 Most cases of eczema herpeticum are due to Herpes simplex type 1 or 2.

 Eczema herpeticum usually arises during a first episode of infection with Herpes simplex (primary herpes).
 Signs appear 5–12 days after contact with an infected individual, who may or may not have visible cold sores.

 Eczema herpeticum may also complicate recurrent herpes.
 However, repeated episodes of eczema herpeticum are unusual.

 Eczema herpeticum can affect males and females of all ages but is more commonly seen in infants and children with atopic dermatitis.
 Patients with atopic dermatitis appear to have reduced immunity to herpes infection.
-The dermatitis can be mild to severe, active or inactive.
+Their underlying dermatitis can be mild to severe, active or inactive.

 Eczema herpeticum is better called Kaposi varicelliform eruption when a breakdown of the skin barrier is not due to eczema.
 Examples of non-eczematous conditions prone to severe localised herpes infections are:

 Other viruses may occasionally be responsible for a similar eruption, such as coxsackievirus A16 (the cause of hand foot and mouth disease).

 As smallpox has been eliminated, disseminated vaccinia as a consequence of smallpox vaccination is now very rare.
 It was reported to be very severe, with mortality of up to 50%.